From his vantage point at the front of the stage, Michigan State junior Dan Seguin dared to dream out loud.

 “It would be sweet to create a movement that would fill this place for our meetings,” he said wistfully, gesturing at the school’s 3,800-seat auditorium already abuzz with a growing crowd of students and others gathered to find out what “I Agree With Kirk” was all about.

-Seguin and other members of Campus Crusade for Christ and Athletes in Action at MSU turned out to support Michigan State quarterback Kirk Cousins as he shared the story of his personal faith in Jesus Christ in a much-advertised event held Thursday, Nov.
+Seguin and other members of Cru and Athletes in Action at MSU turned out to support Michigan State quarterback Kirk Cousins as he shared the story of his personal faith in Jesus Christ in a much-advertised event held Thursday, Nov.
 3, at the MSU Auditorium.

 Approximately 2,500 students and others packed into the facility to hear the Spartans’ gridiron hero share his views on Christianity.